-Provenza, who graduated in May with a social justice lawyering concentration, said she chose UC Hastings because of its clinical programs and social justice focus, “My primary interest when entering law school was to gain access to the tools sometimes necessary to enact greater social change.”
+Provenza, who graduated in May with a social justice lawyering concentration, said she chose UC Law SF because of its clinical programs and social justice focus, “My primary interest when entering law school was to gain access to the tools sometimes necessary to enact greater social change.”

 After her summer fellowship, Provenza will work with parent advocates and others to push for improved access to educational resources as an Education Equity Fellow with the San Francisco-based nonprofit Public Advocates.
 While there, Provenza will collaborate with a team to monitor school districts and ensure they spend earmarked funds on high-need students as required by state law.